About this Report

 percentages fromthe companies tested, how many phishing and malware emails might be reaching users at my company?

-- How widely might the “miss rate” vary across different companies, even those using the same solution?
+- How widely might the “miss rate” vary across different companies, even utilizing the same solution?

 - Of malware being delivered to users, what percentage was previously known, and how much is new, previously unknown viruses, worms, ransomware and such?

-- How can I assess my company’s email security effectiveness?
+- How can I assess my company’s email security performance?